VladimirMarkelov/ttdl/README.md

 To compare tags correctly, TTDL tries to detect the tag type beforehand.
 If it fails to auto-detect a tag type, it compares values as strings.
-If the type is detected by the filter value cannot be converted to this data type, the matching always fails.
+If the type is detected, but the filter value cannot be converted to this data type, the matching always fails.
 E.g, `--filter="due=abc"` does not show any tasks because `abc` cannot be converted to a date.

 If you use `*` to do fuzzy search, tag type is automatically considered a string type.